Farama-Foundation/Minigrid/README.md

 to get the key that opens the locked room.
 It then has to go into the locked room in order to reach the final goal.
 This environment is extremely difficult to solve with vanilla reinforcement learning alone.

+### Key corridor environment

+Registed configurations:
+- `MiniGrid-KeyCorridorS3R1-v0`
+- `MiniGrid-KeyCorridorS3R2-v0`
+- `MiniGrid-KeyCorridorS3R3-v0`
+- `MiniGrid-KeyCorridorS4R3-v0`
+- `MiniGrid-KeyCorridorS5R3-v0`
+- `MiniGrid-KeyCorridorS6R3-v0`

+This environment is similar to the locked room environment, but there are multiple registered environment configurations of increasing size, making it easier to use curriculum learning to train an agent to solve it.
+The agent has to pick up an object which is behind a locked door.
+The key is hidden in another room, and the agent has to explore the environment to find it.
+The mission string does not give the agent any clues as to where the key is placed.
+This environment can be solved without relying on language.